 This Strategic Plan is the result of wider consultations of the stakeholders of the WFEO Committee on Anti-Corruption (CAC).
 It addresses transitional issues as well as long-term strategic transformation of the committee.
 It was first presented and approved at the CAC meeting of December 2014 in Paris.
+The strategy was reviewed in 2015, and more recently in September 2018 to articulate its focus to the relevant Sustainable Development Goal (SDG16) and to align with the current WFEO Strategic Plan.
+These reviews are ongoing and will involve all committee members and the wider WFEO Constituencies.

-The Committee on Anti-Corruption's vision is to promote zero tolerance to corruption .The Mission Statement is to execute a thematic, results-oriented programs for 2014-2017 that raises awareness and increases the understanding of the global, regional, engineering and policy issues and solutions for the combating of corruption in infrastructure and vital services.
+The Committee on Anti-Corruption's vision is to promote zero tolerance to corruption .The Mission Statement is to execute thematic, results-oriented programmes for 2015-2019 that raises awareness and increases the understanding of the global, regional, engineering and policy issues and solutions for the combating of corruption in infrastructure and vital services.
 The Committee will advocate for eradication of corrupt practices in engineering projects and practice through the enforcement of sound management practices and ethical professional practice.